 Get the recording right first

 Publishing is about the song, but you still need a release worth publishing.
-Make sure your track is properly finished — see what mastering is — and that you have handled distribution before you worry about the long tail of publishing income.
+Make sure your track is properly finished — see what mastering is — and that you have handled distribution, the way you would when you release a song independently, before you worry about the long tail of publishing income.

 Frequently asked questions